 More information, and a replica of Bluebird, can be seen at the Lakeland Motor Museum, at Holker Hall.

-The Black Bull Inn, (top picture) a 400 year old coaching inn at the foot of Coniston Old Man, is home to the Coniston Brewing Company, makers of ‘Bluebird Bitter’, CAMRA Supreme Champion Beer of Britain 1998.
+The Black Bull Inn, (top picture and below) a 400 year old coaching inn at the foot of Coniston Old Man, is home to the Coniston Brewing Company, makers of ‘Bluebird Bitter’, CAMRA Supreme Champion Beer of Britain 1998.

 - Orchard Cottage B&B – 4* bed and breakfast in Coniston village.
 Also specialist Walking Breaks